 AMY GOODMAN: A government scientist.

 PAUL EHRLICH: Government scientist.
 They have taken — as a matter of fact, their whole operation against science has been so dreadful that the scientific community has literally gone and tried to get them to change.
-In other words, the scientific community went to John Marburger, who was hired as a science advisor and then demoted and became Bush’s lapdog, and said, "You’re nuts!
+In other words, the scientific community went to John Marburger, who was hired as a science adviser and then demoted and became Bush’s lapdog, and said, "You’re nuts!
 You know, you guys have got to stop distorting the science.
 It’s not related to global warming."

 They took all the condom stuff off the websites, and so on, even though every scientist knows that we have too many people and that we should be reducing population size and that it’s good for people, and women in particular, and for the environment to have smaller families and to save lives and AIDS.
 And they took it away.
 They reinstituted the Mexico policy that Ronald Reagan, his great hero, put in that’s killed hundreds of thousands or maybe millions of women already.